kerhalkarsid/kerhalkarsid.github.io/_pages/talks.md

 author_profile: true
 ---

 ## Invited Talks
+- *Lateral Gradients in Diurnal Warm Layers in the Bay of Bengal*, **Seminar, Indian Institute of Tropical Meteorology**, Pune, India, July 2023.
+- *Diurnal Warm Layers in the Bay of Bengal during Monsoon 2019*, **Seminar, Monsoon Meeting, Woods Hole Oceanographic Institution**, Falmouth, USA, November 2021.
-- *Diurnal Warm Layers in the Bay of Bengal during Monsoon 2019*, **Seminar, Geophysical Flows Lab, IIT Madras**, Chennai, India, October 2021
+- *Diurnal Warm Layers in the Bay of Bengal during Monsoon 2019*, **Seminar, Geophysical Flows Lab, IIT Madras**, Chennai, India, October 2021.
-- *On the Diurnal Warm Layers in the Bay of Bengal*, **PhD proposal defense, University of Massachusetts, Dartmouth, USA**, August 2021
+- *On the Diurnal Warm Layers in the Bay of Bengal*, **PhD proposal defense, University of Massachusetts, Dartmouth, USA**, August 2021.
-- *Monsoons in the Bay of Bengal and Ocean Spring Blooms*, **Seminar, Mechanical Engineering department, University of Massachusetts, Dartmouth, USA**, February 2021 (co-presented with [Iury Simoes-Sousa](https://iuryt.github.io/))
+- *Monsoons in the Bay of Bengal and Ocean Spring Blooms*, **Seminar, Mechanical Engineering department, University of Massachusetts, Dartmouth, USA**, February 2021 (co-presented with [Iury Simoes-Sousa](https://iuryt.github.io/)).

 ## Conference Talks
 - *[Diurnal Warm Layers in the Bay of Bengal during Monsoon 2019](https://osm2022.secure-platform.com/a/solicitations/3/sessiongallery/754)*, **Ocean Sciences Meeting**, February 2022